Songyosk/CCNW4RMC/README.md

 <br />

-(iv) Fully-selective reversal combining 'skip' and 'write' events to prepare a 'single gate' state
+(iv) Fully-selective reversal combining 'skip' and 'write' events to prepare a 'single gate' state <br />

-(script name: doubleselectv42; link - https://youtu.be/x4G3z80CK_g)
+- script name: doubleselectv42; link - https://youtu.be/x4G3z80CK_g

 Description: Reversal method employing varying current-density pulses to achieve combination of 'skip' and 'write' c-DW traversal events in a four-island system.
 Nanowire is in h = 20 nm fullyselective mode.
 Starting from a uniformly-magnetised initial state, a combination of a single 'skip' followed by three 'write'  pulses are used to prepare an arbitrary magnetisation state.
 The final state corresponds to a 'single gate' case, gated at the right-hand island.